Despite the importance of business process modeling, nearly half of all organizations fail to model more than 25% of their processes.

-A process model is a graphical representation of a new or current process.
+A process model (also called a workflow model) is a graphical representation of a new or current process.
 Business process (BP) modeling produces a data flow diagram that provides a clear visualization of the sequence flow of business activities, materials, and responsibilities throughout a business process.

 Business process modeling can be used to improve an existing process or model a new one.
 By creating a clear diagram of your process, you’re better able to identify ways to optimize process management, so it runs efficiently and effectively.